aindrayana/CRUD-spfx-react-hooks/README.md

 # CRUD-spfx-react-hooks

-CRUD operation Demo using React hooks, context and sp-pnp-js to add edit and delete a custom sharepoint list
+CRUD operation Demo using React hooks, context and PnP-JS-Core to add edit and delete a custom sharepoint list

 1. Build file using npm run build
 2. React files are bundled into one single js file called "react-pnp.js"